Madison, WI to Huntsville, AL Movers (NEW 2026 Costs)

 - Huntsville is considered to be less safe than Madison with a score of 57.45 vs Madison's 65.43.

-- Air quality in Huntsville is good, and in Madison it's good.
+- Air quality in Huntsville is Good, and in Madison it's Good.

 - Elevator reservation: Make sure to arrange elevator access in advance if your building requires reservations for moving.

 - State licensing: To guarantee the safety and reliability of local moving services in Alabama, it is essential for moving companies to possess a registration number issued by the Alabama Public Service Commission (APSC).
 Trust your move to registered professionals for a secure and dependable experience.
-Ensure the company you choose is licensed to handle your move.
+Always verify licensing details before committing to a mover.

-- State regulator: You can verify a Alabama moving company's license by visiting the state's public utilities commission.
+- State regulator: You can verify a Alabama moving license and its status through the state's public utilities commission.

 - Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
-You can choose your official move date to make sure everything gets forwarded properly to Huntsville Start the process here.
+You can choose your official move date to make sure everything gets forwarded properly to Huntsville.
+Start the process here.

-- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
 Moving companies typically take responsibility for your belongings at a rate of 60 cents per pound (or even less) per item.
 This means that for a lightweight item weighing five pounds and valued at $500, the reimbursement would be only $3 in the event of loss or damage.
 To enhance your coverage, certain movers provide additional valuation options, such as declared value or lump sum value protection, which offer better protection compared to the basic released value protection.
 To better understand and explore these options, consider discussing them with your chosen moving company.

 Where to live in Huntsville